 We Apply it to Ourselves!

-If we are considering hearing aids for ourselves or a friend, we may start to notice them.
+If we consider hearing aids for ourselves or a friend, we may start to notice them.
 But not because we think hearing aids look bad.
 If anything, we are surprised they are so small and unobtrusive.

 I Think My Friend Has This Hearing Aid Stigma